This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Arashiyama Bamboo Forest

-Arashiyama Bamboo Forest / First Visit to Kyoto
+Arashiyama Bamboo Forest / Tips for First-Time Visitors to Kyoto

-One of the top things to do in Arashiyama is to go on a rickshaw ride.
+• If bicycling is not quite your thing, then go on a rickshaw ride.
 It is a lot of fun!

 My recommendation is to book an Arashiyama Rickshaw Tour.
 This tour will take you through Bamboo Grove and some of the most scenic and historic districts in Arashiyama.